Skip to content

 Click Here to Learn More

-Offers a deeper understanding of GI illness through a patient centered approach through 6 clinical visits, each containing four components that illustrate:
+Offers a deeper understanding of GI illness through a patient-centered approach through 6 clinical visits, each containing four components that illustrate:

 • An ineffective interview